-Find ways to include your new healthy habit into the things you’re already doing.
+Find ways to include your new healthy habit in the things you’re already doing.
 Write it down if you need to.
 If you walk your dog every morning, bring your water bottle along and commit to drinking a certain number of ounces by the time you get back.

 Every day, when I walk the dog, I will drink 8 oz of water.

-Strategically place your new healthy habit in activities that seem like natural fit.
+Strategically place your new healthy habit in activities that seem like a natural fit.
 If you want to start exercising in the mornings, commit to completing a certain number of pushups before you take your shower.

-If it’s meal prepping healthy food, you can add it into your Netflix time.
+If it’s meal-prepping healthy food, you can add it into your Netflix time.
 You’ll chop up veggies and cook big batches of broccoli and chicken while you watch the latest episode of (choose your favorite show).

 The key is to make the incorporation of this new healthy habit as seamless as possible.
 You’re already watching the new Sabrina, you might as well cut some apple slices for tomorrow while you’re at it.